 They are also responsible for overseeing the performance of LANs (local area networks), WANs (wide area networks), Internet and intranet systems and network segments.
 They work in large corporations, small businesses and government organizations

 The job market for computer systems specialists looks promising.
-According to the BLS, employment of network and computer systems administrators is expected to increase by 8% from 2014 to 2024, which is as fast as the average for all jobs in the U.S. Computer networks are an integral part of many businesses, and demand for these workers will increase as firms continue to invest in new technologies.
+According to the BLS, employment of network and computer systems administrators is expected to increase as fast as the average through 2028.
+Computer networks are an integral part of many businesses, and demand for these workers will increase as firms continue to invest in new technologies.

 The increasing adoption of mobile technologies means that more establishments will use the Internet to conduct business online.
 This growth will translate into a need for systems administrators who can help organizations use technology effectively.
 Growth will also be driven by the increasing need for information security.
 As cyber attacks become more sophisticated, demand will increase for workers with security skills.